-This is the area of the curriculum which deals specifically with helping pupils become well rounded, confident, healthy and responsible both as individuals and as members of society, as well as Citizenship.
-The content is quite specific and recognises our Christian context.
-This programme is delivered in PSHEE lessons and discrete "off-timetable" days, as well as in Religious Education and Science lessons.
-Sex and Relationships Education forms part of the PSHEE Programme (please refer to the Sex and Relationships Education Policy for more details).
-Pastoral Days and talks focused on specific PSHEE themes are organised regularly, particularly for the senior girls.
-There is considerable importance given to liaison between various departments involved, and the Heads of Year oversee the programme and evaluate it regularly.
+This is the area of the curriculum which deals specifically with helping pupils become well rounded, confident, healthy and responsible both as individuals and as members of society.
+Our PSHEE curriculum, which follows the PSHE Association programme of study, is produced by our in-house specialists and meets all statutory guidelines for each group whilst still recognising our Christian context.
+Content is delivered in tutor groups in weekly PSHEE lessons and discrete "off-timetable" days, as well as in Religious Education and Science lessons.
+Relationships and Sex Education forms part of the PSHEE Programme - please refer to Relationships and Sex Education Policy for more details.
+Pastoral Days and talks focused on specific PSHEE themes are organised regularly for girls in all age groups.
+There is considerable importance given to liaison between various departments involved, and the PSHEE Co-ordinator oversees the programme and evaluates it regularly alongside the Deputy Head - Pastoral and Heads of Year.
 The PSHEE programme at Farnborough Hill supports and complements the School's Mission Statement and ethos.

-The development of spiritual, moral, social and cultural awareness (SMSC) is included within the curriculum at all key stages.
-All departments are asked to consider how pupils' learning in their subject area adds to this as well as building confidence and increasing self esteem.
-The SMSC dimension is particularly extended in PSHEE and Religious Studies (see PSHEE Policy).

-The PSHEE programme also helps to actively promote the British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.

-A variety of learning and teaching methods and materials are used in all programmes of study to suit pupils' different needs.
+The development of spiritual, moral, social and cultural awareness (SMSC) is embedded within the curriculum at all key stages.
+All departments are asked to consider how pupils' learning in their subject area adds to this as well as building confidence and increasing self-esteem.
+The PSHEE programme also helps to actively promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs, and a variety of learning and teaching methods and materials are used in all programmes of study to suit pupils' different needs.
 Careers Guidance